 Today many people eat meat every day and they eat too much of it.
 The EWG in the US found that “protein intake for most age groups far exceeds the government’s recommended dietary allowance”.

 The high demand for meat has of course impacted livestock.
-Concentrated Animal Feeding Operations, you will guess from the name, are often not places where animal welfare is a high priority.
+Intensive farming and Concentrated Animal Feeding Operations, you will guess from the name, are often not places where animal welfare is a high priority.
 Animals are shoved into tiny spaces and have little to no interaction with their environment.
 The emphasis is on quantity and certainly not quality.

 In addition to animal welfare, the environment is also a casualty of meat production.

 To understand the issues you have to look at the intricate web that is the meat supply chain.
 Animals are reared intensively, producing a huge amount of waste.
-They are fed with grains which require land to grow.
+They are fed with grains that require land to grow.
 The meat industry requires around 33 percent of total arable land.
 Additional space for livestock and crops is usually created through deforestation.

 Water and energy usage is also very high from irrigation to livestock needs to meat processing.
 Today 25% of meat consumed in the UK is imported.